fbpx

 If we do the opposite – break down below the support, and turn the previous support line into resistance – run for your life!

-This is bearish (pessimistic), and tells us that we are going further down.
+Turning support into resistance is bearish (pessimistic) and tells us that we are going further down.

 Below you see a drawing of how the bearish scenario would play out: